 I need information about...

-A flu vaccination is the best protection against the flu (influenza) for your child and other family members.
-The vaccine is given in the form of a shot (injection) or a nasal spray.
-It’s best to get vaccinated each fall, before flu seasons starts.
-This can be at a doctor’s office or health clinic.
-If you have questions, talk to your child’s health care provider.
+A flu vaccine is the best protection against the flu (influenza) for your child and other family members.
+The vaccine is given in the form of a shot (injection).
+It’s best to get vaccinated each year, as soon as the vaccine is available in your area.
+This can be at your healthcare provider's office, health clinic, or pharmacy.
+If you have questions, talk with your child’s healthcare provider.

-The flu vaccine will not give your child the flu.
+The virus in the flu vaccine has been killed (inactivated) and won’t give your child the flu.

 The flu is caused by a virus.
 It can’t be treated with antibiotics.

-The flu can be life-threatening.
-Every year, about 36,000 people die of complications from the flu.
+The flu can be life threatening.
+Every year, thousands of people die of complications from the flu.

-Influenza is not the same as “stomach flu,” the 24-hour bug that causes vomiting and diarrhea.
-This is most likely due to a GI (gastrointestinal) infection—not the flu.
+Influenza is not the same as stomach flu, the 24-hour bug that causes vomiting and diarrhea.
+Stomach flu is most likely caused by a GI (gastrointestinal) infection, not the flu.

-Flu vaccinations are safe for most children.
-If you have questions or concerns, talk to your child’s doctor
+Flu vaccines are safe for most children.
+If you have questions or concerns, talk with your child’s healthcare provider.

-There are many strains (types) of flu viruses.
-Medical experts predict which 3 strains are most likely to make people sick each year.
+There are many types (strains) of flu viruses.
+Medical experts predict which strains are most likely to make people sick each year.
 Flu vaccines are made from these strains.
-With the shot, inactivated (“killed”) flu viruses are injected into your child’s body.
-With the nasal spray, live and weakened viruses are sprayed into your child’s nose.
-The viruses in these vaccines will not give your child the flu.
-However, some children may get various symptoms after a flu vaccine (such as a runny nose, fever, allergic reaction, pain at the injection site, or others).
+With the shot, killed (inactivated) flu viruses are injected into your child’s body.
 The vaccines prompt the body to make antibodies to fight these flu strains.
-If your child is exposed to the same strains later in the flu season, the antibodies will fight off the virus.
-Your health care provider can tell you which type of flu vaccine is right for your child.

-Children who have had bad reactions to previous flu vaccinations
+Have had severe allergic reactions to previous flu vaccines